Monday, September 30, 2024

 Happy Birthday, Maria!

 How have you been?
 I can only imagine how challenging life in Aus must be for you.
-Having been an OFW myself, I know the weight of being far from home all too well. and I couldn’t be prouder of you for making it this far.
+I know the weight of being far from home all too well, as I can't even stay 7 days away from Sed.
+I couldn’t be prouder of you for making it this far.
 Your absence made a great impact on me.
-I didn't see it coming.
 You are greatly missed.
 Since you left, I’ve felt so sepanx, but ofcourse, you know nothing about this because I know you’re already battling homesickness.
 You’ve had to be strong, and so have I, in different ways.
 I know you’re doing everything to adjust, to be resilient, and to face the challenges ahead.
 And I admire you for that.

 I truly hope you’ve found some happiness there.
 I hope you’re fighting for the life you deserve, even when things feel heavy.
 I know you might be keeping some struggles to yourself, and even though I’d love to ask you all about them, I’ll just wait until you’re ready to share.